 Since the show, the brand partnered with CVS to put their product on shelves in over 4,000 locations nationwide as well as on Amazon.
 It’s helped push their annual sales revenue to around $2 million.

 The publicity from the show gave the company a sales boost, despite the lack of a deal.
 In the first week after the show aired, 2,500 people ordered a pair of Xero Shoes, Sashen wrote in a blog post on the company’s website.
 As of this year, its net worth is estimated at around $5 million.
+In 2020, USA Artistic Swimming, a women’s Olympic discipline, signed Xero as its official footwear partner.

 More From GOBankingRates